 You also have other rights under Data Protection Laws in relation to your personal data.
 In particular, you may have (i) the right to request that we rectify or erase information we hold about you in certain circumstances, (ii) the right to ask us to limit our processing of your information, (iii) the right (if we are processing information based on your consent, such as for marketing purposes) to withdraw your consent, (iv) the right to object to certain processing of your information (including the right to object to processing of your personal data for direct marketing purposes at any time), (v) the right to ask us to move, copy or transfer your personal information to another organisation.
 If you wish to exercise any of these rights, please contact us by email at email@example.com or by post to the Marketing Team, Martin Currie, 20 Castle Terrace, Edinburgh EH1 2ES.

 Accuracy of personal data

 Martin Currie seeks to ensure that your information is accurate and is up to date.
 Please assist us by ensuring that you inform us of any changes to your information.

 We employ up to date data storage, back up and security measures that seek to protect your information from access by unauthorised persons and against unlawful processing, accidental loss, destruction and damage.
 We apply robust information security management processes which we believe are in line with the standards required and prevailing in our industry.

 Disclosure and sharing of your personal data

 We will not disclose personal information we hold to any third party except as set out below.

-We may disclose personal data to other members of the Legg Mason group and to third parties who are providing services to us, including IT, marketing, law enforcement agencies, custodian and data cleansing service, or for any other purpose specifically permitted by applicable data protection laws or for any other purpose which you may authorise.
+We may disclose personal data to other members of the Franklin Templeton group and to third parties who are providing services to us, including IT, marketing, law enforcement agencies, custodian and data cleansing service, or for any other purpose specifically permitted by applicable data protection laws or for any other purpose which you may authorise.

 Martin Currie operates through various local legal entities and affiliates which we add to or reorganise from time to time.
 Please see details of how we treat your data in these circumstances below.